 Diversity is a touchstone of our program.
 We foster an appreciation of cultural, linguistic, ethnic and managerial diversity.
 Our graduates are ready to begin their careers in business in the fields of marketing, finance, manufacturing, sales, advertising and management, and are comfortable working in either American or international settings.
-Our degree also provides a firm foundation for MBA graduate study.
+Our degree also provides a firm foundation for MSc or MBA graduate study

 International and experienced faculty:

-Business Administration faculty come to AUR from diverse educational, ethnic and cultural backgrounds, and from various parts of the world, including the US, Greece, Britain, Ireland and India.
+Business Administration faculty come to AUR from diverse educational, ethnic and cultural backgrounds, and from various parts of the world.
 Some are life-long scholars and researchers.
-Others are business people who leave their offices to share their real-world experience with our students in our classrooms and several are managers who have become full-time academics.
+Others are business people who leave their offices to share their real-world experience with our students in our classrooms.
+Several are former managers who have become full-time academics.

 AUR brings the business community into the classroom and takes the study of business out into the world.
 Students majoring in Business Administration earn credit with internships in one of the many international organizations or corporations headquartered in Rome.

-Each semester corporate leaders participate in AUR’s Business Roundtable discussions, events such as the Business Speaker Series, and seminars with companies Nestlé, Disney, JWT and CNN represented.
-Faculty members in Business Studies also organize and lead for-credit learning excursions throughout Italy and Europe.
+Each semester corporate leaders participate in AUR’s Business Roundtable discussions, events such as the Business Speaker Series, and seminars with companies such as Michael Kors, Pfizer, Nestlé, Disney, JWT, the Federal Reserve Bank and CNN represented.
+Faculty members in Business Studies also organize and lead for-credit learning excursions in various regions of Italy.

 Exemplary exchange opportunities:

-Our highest achieving students may also choose to spend a semester at Emory University’s Goizueta Business School or the Copenhagen Business School in Denmark.
+In addition to AUR’s array of study abroad opportunities, our highest achieving students (from any major) may also choose to spend a semester at Emory University’s Goizueta Business School, one of the top 10 undergraduate business programs in the US.

 The program has an international focus with many opportunities for students to explore the social and cultural ramifications of operating in the global economy.
 The nature of the student body complements the international flavor of the program.
 AUR Business students represent more than 30 different countries.
 The program promotes a work ethic that prepares students for working in diverse multi-cultural environments.
 Interdisciplinary learning opportunities allow students to understand how different worldviews can affect the functioning of business.